photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 becoming pope.
 Naturally, he’s a bit rusty, and driving is exciting.
 He’s driving very fast, when suddenly he sees police lights behind him.
 He pulls over, and, when the officer comes up to the window, the officer’s eyes go wide.
-He says to the pope, Hold on a minute.
+He says to the pope, “Hold on a minute.”
 The officer goes back to his car to radio the chief.

-He says to the chief, Chief, we have a situation.
-I’ve pulled over an important figure.
+He says to the chief, “Chief, we have a situation.
+I’ve pulled over an important figure.”

-The chief replies, How important?
-A governor, or something?
+The chief replies, “How important?
+A governor, or something?”

-The cop says, No sir.
-He’s bigger.
+The cop says, “No sir.
+He’s bigger.”

-The chief replies, Bigger?!
-A celebrity or something?
+The chief replies, “Bigger?!
+A celebrity or something?”

-The cop says, More important, sir.
+The cop says, “More important, sir.”

-The chief replies, A major politician?
+The chief replies, “A major politician?”

-The cop says, No sir, he’s much more important.
+The cop says, “No sir, he’s much more important.”

-The chief replies, WELL, WHO IS IT!?
+The chief replies, “WELL, WHO IS IT!?”

-The cop says, Well... actually, I’m not sure.
-But the pope’s his driver.
+The cop says, “Well... actually, I’m not sure.
+But the pope’s his driver.”

 Unlicensed Fishing {#unlicensed-fishing .unnumbered}
 ------------------

 A game warden catches an unlicensed fisherman in the act.
-You’re going to pay a big fine for all those fish in your bucket.
+“You’re going to pay a big fine for all those fish in your bucket.”

-The fisherman replies, But, officer, I didn’t catch these - they’re my pet fish, and I just bring them here to swim.
-When they’re done, they jump back into the bucket.
+The fisherman replies, “But, officer, I didn’t catch these - they’re my pet fish, and I just bring them here to swim.
+When they’re done, they jump back into the bucket.”

-The warden says, Oh really?
+The warden says, “Oh really?
 This I’ve got to see.
-If you can prove it, I’ll let you go.
+If you can prove it, I’ll let you go.”

 The fisherman empties the bucket into the lake and waits patiently.
 A few minutes go by and nothing happens.
-The game warden says, So where are the fish?
+The game warden says, “So where are the fish?”

-The fisherman replies, What fish?
+The fisherman replies, “What fish?”

 Driving Nuns {#driving-nuns .unnumbered}
 ------------

 Sitting on the side of the rural highway, waiting to catch speeding drivers, a state police officer sees a car puttering along at 22 mph.
-He thinks to himself, This driver is just as dangerous as a speeder!.
+He thinks to himself, “This driver is just as dangerous as a speeder!”.
 He turns on his lights, and pulls the driver over.

 Approaching the car, he notices that four very old nuns sitting in it.
 One in the front seat, driving, and three in the back - wide-eyed and white as ghosts.
-The driver, obviously confused, says to him, Officer, I don’t understand.
+The driver, obviously confused, says to him, “Officer, I don’t understand.
 I was doing exactly the speed limit!
-What seems to be the problem?
+What seems to be the problem?”

-Sister, says the officer, You weren’t speeding, but you should know that driving slower than the speed limit can also be a danger to other drivers.
+“Sister,” says the officer, “You weren’t speeding, but you should know that driving slower than the speed limit can also be a danger to other drivers”.

-Slower than the speed limit?
-No sir, I was doing the speed limit exactly... twenty-two miles per hour! the elderly nun says, a bit proudly.
+“Slower than the speed limit?
+No sir, I was doing the speed limit exactly... twenty-two miles per hour!” the elderly nun says, a bit proudly.

-The state police officer, trying to contain a chuckle, explains to her that 22 is the route number, not the speed limit.
+The state police officer, trying to contain a chuckle, explains to her that “22” is the route number, not the speed limit.
 A bit embarassed, the nun grins and thanks the police officer for pointing out her error.

-But before I let you go ma’am, I have to ask...
+“But before I let you go ma’am, I have to ask...
 Is everyone in this car ok?
-Your sisters seem awfully shaken, and they haven’t uttered a single peep this whole time, the officer asks.
+Your sisters seem awfully shaken, and they haven’t uttered a single peep this whole time,” the officer asks.

-Oh, they will be alright in a minute officer, we just got off Route 119.
+“Oh, they will be alright in a minute officer, we just got off Route 119.”

 Snobbish Criminal {#snobbish-criminal .unnumbered}
 -----------------